Projects

 A stacked tilt mechanism actuated via linkage (Completed)

-A servo-embedded beak movement system (In Progress)
+A servo-embedded beak movement system (Completed — refinement ongoing)

 A chest puffing mechanism driven by a micro-servo (Completed)